FrancoisChastel/h/report.md

 h/panels/navbar.py : Create the binding and the elements of the navbar with the bind linked with api routes

 /h/config.py : Configure the whole application project.

+h/accounts/schemas.py serialize(self, node, cstruct): transforms a reset code into form used by User

+/h/accounts/schemas.py serialize(self, node, cstruct): transforms reset code from user into object used by program

 4. Are exceptions taken into account in the given measurements?
 No.